-- I&E education providers (UoM), who recognize I&E capacities as an important trend, but the practical implications are still missing therefore the practical employment and promotion of I&E skills is needed be strengthened. - Early-stage entrepreneurs and management studies students (future entrepreneurs) who need to know, how to build technology and innovation development, how to properly employ "big data" skills into their business plans from the start of their business in order to help capitalize on market opportunities. - From a long-term perspective, SMEs managers (current entrepreneurs), who need to learn how to grow their business and innovation capacity even with limited resources. - Improvement of digital competencies in general.
+- I&E education providers (HEIs), who recognize I&E capacities as an important trend, but the - practical implications are still missing therefore the practical employment and promotion of I&E skills is needed to be strengthen. - Early-stage entrepreneurs and management studies students (future entrepreneurs) who need to know how to build technology and innovation development, how to properly employ digitization skills into their business plans from the start of their business in order to help capitalize on market opportunities. - In a long-term perspective, SMEs managers (current entrepreneurs), who need to learn how to grow their business and innovation capacity even with limited resources. - Improvement of digital competencies in general.

 3.2.
-Directions specifically for the University of Montenegro
+Recommendations specifically for Albania

-Education and training in I&E in general, and within the specific Blue Economy fields such as maritime transport, coastal tourism, fisheries and mariculture, shipbuilding, oil and natural gas including the environment aspect are widely spread over the UoM.
+Education and training in I&E in general, and within specific Blue economy fields such as maritime and coastal tourism and environment aspect are widely spread over the Albania HEIs.

-After analysis of the WP1 State of Art DEV 1.2 "Overview of educational programs for I&E in Montenegro and Albania" report and interview with the academic staff of the UoM, stakeholders, and students, the recommendations are the following:
+After analysis of the WP1 State of Art DEV 1.2 "Overview of educational programs for I&E in Montenegro and Albania" report and interview with the Albania HEIs, stakeholders, business and students, the recommendations are the following.

-UoM, according to the BLUEWBC project, is planning to revise and modernize the existing study courses related to I&E and/or in the Blue Economy:
+According to the project BLUE WBC HEIs in Albania are planning to revise and modernize the existing study courses related to I&E and/or in Blue economy: